Describes who wrote this book, and why. It also contains legal and privacy statements, and information about advertising. On this page:

 - Affliate links: Some advertisements comprise affliate links.
 These links record this site as the referrer.
-These are clearly marked in the link title - such as "Advertisement".
+These are clearly marked in the link title - normally as "Advert".

 - Security: Every precaution is taken to protect users' information, however I cannot be held liable for accidental release, or the malicious actions of third parties.
 I strongly recommend that you do not use the same password here that you use to login to the game, bank account, workplace, or similar.

 Cookies are small pieces of data placed on your computer.
 Several different groups of cookies may be set while browsing El's Extreme Anglin':